Prographers/Precomputed-Culling/Documentation/articles/features.md

 ## Gizmos and Handles

-Use built in Gizmos and Handles to manupulate the culling volume.
+Use built in Gizmos and Handles to manipulate the culling volume.
 Adjust area to your needs with clear visual feedback.

 ![Gizmos and Handles](../images/gizmos.gif)